How to Ripen Green Tomatoes

 Seasons change quickly on the Front Range so one needs to plan ahead to get the most from summer tomato growing efforts.

-Newly setting tomato blossoms, small and very green fruit won’t mature in the remaining growing season and are best pruned off.
+Generally by September in Colorado, newly setting tomato blossoms, small and very green fruit won’t mature in the remaining growing season and are best pruned off.
 Ripening numerous fruit takes a lot of energy from the leaves and tends to delay the whole crop turning red.
 If there are only a few weeks before frost and fruit is not ripening, try removing some of the mature green fruit to ripen what’s left on the vine.

 Cooler September temperatures help fruit to ripen because the red tomato pigments, lycopene and carotene, are not produced above 85 degrees F.